awpratten/awpratten.github.io/content/Projects/solo.md

 Since then I have spent some time focusing on my own song craft by creating guitar pieces I can and could play wholly.

-Most recently I have released a new set of tracks called [Life is a Mosaic](https://awarrenpratten.bandcamp.com/album/life-is-a-mosaic)

-You can find my complete discography [here](/Discography/)
+Since that initial release and a followup [Life is a Mosaic](https://awarrenpratten.bandcamp.com/album/life-is-a-mosaic), I have devoted more time to creatng and releasing my own music.
+No particular rules.
+Some pieces are developed songs.
+Other pieces are one offs or lucky accidents.

 ## Media